Pet rabbits usually chew on everything they can get their teeth on. But what happens when your hungry bunny all of a sudden has a loss of appetite?

 It may not seem like a big deal if your dog, cat, or other pet skips a meal but if a rabbit does it may be an indication of an emergency situation.
 Rabbits that stop eating for even just a day are in a life-threatening situation and require immediate veterinary attention.
 Your vet may recommend IV fluids or another form of hydration and medications for pain, gas production, gastric motility, and other concerns.
 Force feeding with veterinary grade products such as Oxbow Critical Care or Emerald Intensive Care Herbivore will provide the nutrition your rabbit needs while they aren't eating normally.

 Diagnosing Why Your Rabbit Has a Loss of Appetite

-If testing is limited or not practical (either due to the poor health of your rabbit or financial constraints) then symptoms can be treated aggressively with fluids and medication but the anorexia may return depending on what the root cause was.
+If testing is limited or not practical (either due to the poor health of your rabbit or financial constraints), then symptoms can be treated aggressively with fluids and medication but the fasting may return depending on what the root cause was.